EemeliSurakkaBrink/sick-beasts-frontend/documentation/tech_stack_document.md

 In summary, here’s how each technology serves the project:

 *   **Frontend (Next.js 15, Tailwind CSS, shadcn, Swiper.js):** Provides a vibrant, interactive, and visually captivating shopping experience aligned with the brand's dark humor and eco-friendly message.
-*   **Backend (Laravel and filament.php):** Establishes a secure and scalable framework for managing products, orders, and customer interactions behind the scenes.
+*   **Backend (Sanity CMS):** Establishes a secure and scalable framework for managing products, orders, and customer interactions behind the scenes.
 *   **Infrastructure and Deployment (Cloud Hosting, Git, CI/CD Pipelines):** Guarantees that the application is reliable, easy to update, and ready for future growth.
 *   **Third-Party Integrations (Gelato, Credit Cards, PayPal, Instagram, Email Marketing):** Extends functionality while maintaining a focus on user engagement, secure transactions, and streamlined print-on-demand product fulfillment.